5 Proven Ways To Get Motivated And Reach Your Goals

 Here are some examples:

-- Have fresh, clean, whole food visible in the fridge and pantry.
+- Have fresh, clean, healthy food visible in the fridge and pantry.
 Likewise, have unhealthy processed and sugary foods out of sight!
 When hunger strikes motivation to eat nutritious food is often weakened and we will reach for the first thing in sight.
 Make sure it is healthy!

 - Write down your goals and put them in a spot where you will see them every day.
 Having them visible will help keep you focused and on track.
 Something like a vision board can be fun to make and useful!

 - Follow Instagram or social media accounts of individuals who have similar goals, post healthy recipes, and provide quality information.
 Find accounts of educated people who emphasize all the components of wellness and healthy lifestyle changes, not just having a hot body.*

 *Just because someone posts pictures of themselves flexing in a bikini (and there are PLENTY ) does not mean they have any qualifications to instruct others how to live a healthy life.
 Find people who are educated and have spent the time to understand health and fitness. *Cough Cough like me. 😘

 Beyond having reminders of your goals, visualizing yourself with that end result can be incredibly powerful.